datarootsio/your-best-bet/README.md

    source venv/bin/activate
    pip install -r requirements.txt
    ```
 2. Download data from [here]("https://www.kaggle.com/datasets/hugomathien/soccer/download?datasetVersionNumber=10") -> you need a Kaggle account.
 Drop the resulting `database.sqlite` file in the data folder.
 3. Convert data to parquet and csv files
    ```bash
    python scripts/convert_data.py
    ```
 4. Databricks
    1. Create a SQL warehouse -> check the connection details for your profile in the next step
-   2. Create a [personal access token](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/auth#--azure-databricks-personal-access-tokens-for-workspace-users), keep this token close and use to connect dbt to your sql warehouse.
+   2. Create a personal access token
-   3. Upload data (parquet files) to warehouse, into the `default` schema in the `hive_metastore` catalog.
-Your catalog should look something like this \
+   3. Upload data (parquet files) to warehouse
    ![](images/catalog.png)
    4. Create a compute cluster
    5. check the cluster id (you can find in the SparkUI), and set as env var: `COMPUTE_CLUSTER_ID=...` \